SimmonsRitchie/get-pop/README.rst

 ================

 Getpop takes one or more two-letter state abbreviations as positional arguments in order to determine which state CSVs will be generated.
-Getpop's CLI also takes a handful of optional arguments that modify its actions.
+Getpop's CLI also takes certain optional arguments that modify its actions.

 ``--save-dir, --dir``